 - Butcher’s Broom Root – claims to reduce swelling of the veins and chronic venous insufficiency

 - Prickly Ash – claims to improve blood circulation in people with varicose veins

 - Pot Marigold – claims to relieve itching, dryness and ulcers

 - Flavonoids, such as grape seed extract

-Flavonoids are classified as food supplements.
-They come mainly from plant sources such as citrus fruits and, and they contain antioxidants and have anti-inflammatory properties.
-Daflon, (MPFF), is another new naturally based compound that some feel eases aching and swelling of the legs after a few months of treatment.
+Daflon (MPFF) is another new naturally based compound that can ease aching and swelling of the legs after a few months of treatment.
 There is some research to support this claim.
-There are some companies who also offer mixtures of these and other ingredients, as natural remedies specifically made to enhance vein health.
+Also, there are some companies who offer mixtures of these and other ingredients, as natural remedies specifically made to enhance vein health.